 Every woman has some vaginal discharge.
-It is normal and needed: keeps your vulva and vagina moist and keeps infections away.
+It is normal and needed: it keeps your vulva and vagina moist and keeps infections away.
 This is because normal vaginal discharge is slightly acidic, which repels germs.

 Normal vaginal discharge is mainly a combination of dead cells and vaginal bacteria.
 Normal discharge will change in appearance throughout your cycle.

 Typical vaginal discharge does not have an offensive smell and does not cause any irritation.
 It’s quite likely that you won’t even know you have any discharge until you see some in your underwear.